-- · Check gaskets for wear, and replace if necessary. - Remove ashes from the ash pan and replace with a moisture absorbing material (such as kitty litter) to keep the interior of the stove dry. - Inspect and clean the refractory package. - Clean the dust from the inner sides of bottom, rear or pipe heat shields if your stove is equipped with them.
-Clean surfaces are better heat reflectors than dirty surfaces. - Touch up the black paint.
+- Check gaskets for wear, and replace if necessary. - Remove ashes from the ash pan and replace with a moisture absorbing material (such as kitty litter) to keep the interior of the stove dry. - Inspect and clean the refractory package. - Clean the dust from the inner sides of bottom, rear or pipe heat shields if your stove is equipped with them.
+Clean surfaces are better heat reflectors than dirty surfaces. - Touch up the black paint on non-enamel stoves.